+1. Are you a business enterprise owned ar accordance with the standards listed above? nd controlled by women or persons of color in

+No

+Yes

-Please note: If you answered "yes" based upon certification by New York State and/or the Federal government, official documentation of the certification must be attached.
+ased upon certification by New York State and/or nentation of the certification must be attached.

-2. If you answered "Yes" above, please check off below whether your business enterprise is owned and controlled by women, persons of color, or both.
+2. If you answered "Yes" above, please che owned and controlled by women, persons of co ck off below whether your business enterprise is olor, or both.

 Women

 Persons of Color (please check off below all that apply)

-Black persons having origins in any of the Black African racial groups Hispanic persons of Mexican, Puerto Rican, Dominican, Cuban, Central or South American descent of either Indian or Hispanic origin regardless of race Native American or Alaskan native persons having origins in any of the original peoples of North America Asian or Pacific Islander persons having origins in any of the Far East countries, South East Asia, the Indian sub-continent or the Pacific Islands
+groups Hispanic persons Central or South origin regardless Native American the original peopl Asian or Pacific aving origins in any of the Black African racial s of Mexican, Puerto Rican, Dominican, Cuban, a American descent of either Indian or Hispanic of race or Alaskan native persons having origins in any of les of North America Islander persons having origins in any of the Far South East Asia, the Indian sub-continent or the

-ame of Business Enterprise:
+Name of Business Enterprise:

-ddress:
+Address:

-ame and Title of person completing questionnaire:
+Name and Title of person completing question nnaire:

-ignature:
+Signature:

+Notary Public Date